The E. M. Viquesney Doughboy Database

 Photo: Les Kopel.

 At left, an opening night program cover features one of the two cherub carvings done by Viquesney for the interior facades.
-The sculptor also fashioned eight vases, four on each side of the interior, near the ceiling, and visible in the photo above (click to enlarge).
+The sculptor also fashioned eight vases, four on each side of the interior, near the ceiling, and partly visible in the photo above (click to enlarge).
 At the time of restoration, only three remained intact.
-The other five were recreated using the original three.
+The other five were recreated using the remaining originals as models.

 I (Les Kopel) was fortunate enough to attend the grand reopening at the invitation of Tivoli Theatre Board of Directors member Kathy Cook.